volueinsight/volue-insight-timeseries/docs/curves.rst

 * INSTANCES
 * TAGGED_INSTANCES

-This chapter describes how to search for available curves in WAPI and how to access the stored data, based on the given curve type.
+This chapter describes how to search for available curves in the API and how to access the stored data, based on the given curve type.

 .. _search-curves: